We always encourage you to take an active role in your care, especially before surgery.

 - Mark the surgical and procedure sites on your body with a marker.
 If they don’t do this, you have the right to speak up and remind them.
 Make sure the surgeon marks only the correct site and nowhere else.

-- Take a moment to think.
-Make sure they are doing the right surgery, on the right part of the body, on the right person.
-The surgical staff might check for these while you’re asleep.
+- Take a moment to make sure they are doing the right surgery, on the right part of the body, on the right person.

 - Use a surgical safety checklist so all members of the team know the type and site of the procedure.
-The surgical staff might use this while you’re asleep.
+The surgical staff will use this in the operating room.

 While infections might occur as a complication of surgery, we follow strict guidelines to prevent them.
 Our staff will: